klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.kct/kip17.md

 ```javascript
 kip17.safeTransferFrom(from, to, tokenId [, data] [, sendParam])
 ```
 Safely transfers the token of the given token id `tokenId` from the token owner's balance to another address.
-The address who was approved to send the token owner's token (the operator) or the token owner itself is expected to execute this token transferring transaction.
-Thus, the approved one or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip17Instance.options.from`.
-Without `sendParam.from` nor `kip17Instance.options.from` being provided, an error would occur.
+The address that was authorized to send the token owner's token (the operator) or the token owner him/herself is expected to execute this token transfer transaction.
+Thus, an authorized address or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip17Instance.options.from`.
+Unless both `sendParam.from` and `kip17Instance.options.from` are provided, an error would occur.

 If the `to` is a contract address, it must implement [IKIP17Receiver.onKIP17Received](https://kips.klaytn.com/KIPs/kip-17#wallet-interface). otherwise, the transfer is reverted.